Model Combination in Risk Sharing under Ambiguity: Conclusion

 \section{Conclusion}

-We study a novel risk sharing problem where an agent wishes to maximize their expected wealth under ambiguity subject to a chi-squared model ambiguity penalization.
-The general problem allows for the inclusion of multiple reference models, which could be used in various model uncertainty applications, such as risk scenarios linked to climate change or other extreme risks.
-This criterion generalizes the monotone mean-variance preferences of \textcite{Maccheroni2006,Maccheroni2009}, and includes it as a special case.
+We study a novel risk sharing and model combination problem where an agent wishes to maximize their expected wealth when they have multiple reference models, subject to a chi-squared model ambiguity penalization.
+This criterion generalizes the monotone mean-variance preferences of \textcite{Maccheroni2006,Maccheroni2009} to the model combination setting, where there is no single reference model.
+The general problem incorporates model combination into a risk sharing problem, and could be used in various model uncertainty applications, such as risk scenarios linked to climate change or other extreme risks.

 We solve this problem and find explicit solutions for the insurer's optimal risk sharing strategy, optimal decision measure, and optimal wealth process.
-We show that the optimal wealth process $X^*$ depends linearly on the auxiliary processes $Z^*_k$, $\kinI$, which are the process versions of the Radon-Nikodym derivatives from each reference measure $\P_k$ to the optimal measure $\Q^*$.
+We show that the effect of model combination is that the optimal wealth process $X^*$ depends linearly on the auxiliary processes $Z^*_k$, $\kinI$, which are the process versions of the Radon-Nikodym derivatives from each reference measure $\P_k$ to the optimal measure $\Q^*$.
 Using this relationship, we determine the mean and variance of $X^*$ under $\Q^*$, and find that the model penalization parameter $\theta$ penalizes the variance of the insurer's optimal wealth process.
-Furthermore, we show that the optimal decision measure, $\Q^*$, depends on the model used by the counterparty and the counterparty's premium, while the optimal risk sharing strategy depends on the model penalization parameter $\theta$, the counterparty's premium, and the auxiliary processes $Z^*_k$, $\kinI$.
+Furthermore, we show that the optimal decision measure, $\Q^*$, depends on the model used by the counterparty and the counterparty's premium, while the optimal risk sharing strategy depends on the model penalization parameter $\theta$, the counterparty's premium, and the reference models via the auxiliary processes $Z^*_k$, $\kinI$.